 Detect and comprehend the effect of unsettling events

 Respond swiftly with immediate actions

-A significant feature of a reliable supply chain visibility is the capability to track products at every stage in the process until it gets to the consumer and detect any probable risk anywhere on the selected route.
+A significant feature of a reliable supply chain visibility is the capability to track products at every stage in the process until it gets to the consumer and detects any probable risk anywhere on the selected route.
 From sources to manufacturers to clients, supply chain visibility aids brands to respond effectively to critical events and other complications.
-Supply chain visibility can also assist in flagging impending demand and supply issues, letting brands either to take action to avert adversities or to make use of a backup plan.
+Supply chain visibility can also assist in flagging impending demand and supply issues, letting brands either take action to avert adversities or make use of a backup plan.